 January 8th, 2018

 Dear Fishers Islanders:

-Enclosed are our 2017 East End Sticker Rates and the regulations governing vehicular and bicycle traffic on East End roads.
-This information also may be found on FIDCO’s web site at www.fidco.us.
+Enclosed are our 2018 East End Sticker Rates and the regulations governing vehicular and bicycle traffic on East End roads.
+This information also may be found on FIDCO’s web site at http://www.fidco.us.

 FIDCO and the New York State Police will continue to monitor traffic on the East End roads.
 However, we need everyone’s cooperation when it comes to obeying the STOP signs and adhering to the 30 mph speed limit on the main road and 15 mph speed limit on the dirt roads.
+Excessive speeding and/or reckless driving on FIDCO roads will result in a warning letter and may lead to having your East End driving privileges revoked.
 I also would ask residents whose driveways cross the Recreational Path to be particularly careful as you turn onto the main road.
 A few close calls

 Safety is everyone’s responsibility.
 Please take the time to remind your family members and guests of our traffic rules and regulations and lead by example.
 PLEASE SLOW DOWN.